Zombies 4: Dawn of the Vampires: Impact

 Within ten days of its release, the Zombies 4: Dawn of the Vampires soundtrack accumulated 30 million global audio streams, including 20 million on Spotify, 9 million on Apple Music, and 11 million on Amazon Music, totaling over 15 million hours of music streamed.
 On YouTube, fans watched more than 900,000 hours of soundtrack-related content.
-The film also generated significant social media activity, with over 35 million impressions and 4.4 million engagements on official accounts in the month following its release, alongside substantial user-generated content.
+The film also generated significant social media activity, with over 35 million impressions and 4.4 million engagements on official accounts in the month following its release, alongside substantial user-generated content.'
+Building on this addition, the film's musical sequences and choreography contributed to a wider audience across all digital platforms.
+On TikTok, short-form videos were created for content that featured the songs that were inspired from the film, with users and creators recreating dances and sharing clips inspired by the film.
+Fan edits and character-focused videos circulated the internet, as well as some of the cast and character moments circulated the internet, which helped increase visibility for the film across social media.
+The introduction of new characters, Nova (played by Freya Skye) and Victor (played by Malachi Barton), also contributed to the franchise development, which expanded the story for future films.
+These trends are a part of the larger Zombies franchise which reached bigger audiences through engagement and social media even after the release of the film.